VictorCraciunas/Polynomial-Calculator/README.md

 The **Polynomial Calculator** is a JavaFX application designed to perform various **polynomial operations** such as **addition, subtraction, multiplication, division, differentiation, and integration**.
 The calculator provides a **graphical user interface (GUI)** where users can input polynomials and select operations to perform on them.

 ## Application Screenshot
-Below is an image of the Polynomial Calculator in action:
+Below is an image of the Polynomial Calculator:

 ![Polynomial Calculator](images/calculator.png)